stg-tud/type-pragmatics/VeritasSpoofax/README.md

 1. Open a .stl file with a proof goal
 2. Put the cursor inside the .stl file.
 In the top bar of Eclipse, there should appear several drop-down menus such as "Analysis", "Generation", "Verification".
-3. Click "Verification - Verify with Vampire" for running a proof using Vampire (with timeout 30 seconds).
+3. Click "Verification - Verify with Vampire" for running a proof using Vampire.
+Choose a timeout from the menu entries as you like.
 The symbols next to each goal in the editor indicate whether the proof was successful or not.

 ## Some troubleshooting advice ##

-*  Sometimes Eclipse builds the whole workspace even when you try to build a single project.
-You can avoid this by cleaning the projects separately and building them immediately afterwards.
-This can be achieved by following this steps: Project -> Clean -> Clean projects selected below (Select only one project) -> Start a build immediately -> Build only selected projects -> OK.
+* The VeritasSpoofax will probably report some errors, especially when trying to run a proof.
+Errors like "missing Java project 'Veritas'" oder "incompatible .jar strategoxt.jar" can be safely ignored.

 * Vampire calls appear in the console when running "Verify with Vampire", but no time passes between the calls and the proofs don't work: Vampire is not really executable and probably not inside the PATH used by Eclipse.
 Re-check step 2 of the installation steps.